Giovani-Silva/Easy-File-Upload/README.md

 After that we need to import package named : **com.geekonjava.fileupload.FileUploading**

-GOJLibrary give you Two method one has three parameter :
+GOJLibrary give you Two method one has three parameters :

 	**UploadFile(String imagepath,ArrayList imagename,HttpRequest request)**